How to Compute a Moving Sum: Selection Operators

 \begin{example} Consider the following binary relation and corresponding selection operator.

 Note that $a *(b * c) = a$ and $(a * b) * c = c$. $R$ is reflexive, antisymmetric, connected, intransitive. $*$ is idempotent, selective, commutative, nonassociative.
-This is an example of an operation where the corresponding relation is intransitive, and for which Slick Deque does not produce correct results even though the operation is a selection operator (see Theorems~\ref{theorem:slick-deque-correctness} and \ref{theorem:slick-deque-transitivity-necessary}).
+This is an example of an operation where the corresponding relation is intransitive and for which SlickDeque does not produce correct results even though the operation is a selection operator (see Theorems~\ref{theorem:slick-deque-correctness} and \ref{theorem:slick-deque-transitivity-necessary}).

 \end{example}

 \begin{example} Consider the following binary relation and corresponding selection operator.